We literally wrote the book on defending the rights of employees and consumers through California class action lawsuits.

 If you believe your current or former employer owes you wages for any reason, you may be entitled to overtime or back wages going back four years.

 Why Cohelan Khoury & Singer?

 Experience: Our lawyers have over 100 years of combined civil litigation experience, including certified class actions in state and federal courts, class action trials, and settlements.

 Employment Expertise: Our lawyers lecture for continuing education courses and publish articles on labor law subjects.
-Michael D. Singer was named to the Los Angeles and San Francisco Daily Journal 2012 list of the Top 75 Labor and Employment Attorneys.
+Michael D. Singer was named twice to the Daily Journal Top 75 Labor and Employment Attorneys.

 Relationships: Cohelan Khoury & Singer maintains cooperative relationships sharing information and co-counseling cases with plaintiff’s counsel throughout the country and encourages professional relationships with defense firms of all sizes.